 Except I think that’s precisely what qualified Poe to make the statement to begin with.
 (Who else is in a position to give it to us straight but people who’ve screwed up?
 I don’t know about you, but I kind of don’t trust anyone who isn’t regularly almost completely overwhelmed by their self-defeating impulses.)

 According to me, what Poe meant was: Even knowing our own limitations and the universe’s, we yearn to accomplish more than we ever have before.
 And that means saying hello, please come in not just to rejection but to disaster.

 His thought could seem like a downer—and god knows it was not intended as an inspirational quote.
 It’s something worth much more, a bracing ethos.
 You think to yourself: the paper will shrivel and burn, so how can I work faster?
 How can I kick through the door, even knowing what I know, even being who I am, where I am, right now?
 It’ll be a disaster, sure, and you’ll keep trying anyway.

 If you’ve never heard Sky Ferreira’s song, “Everything is Embarrassing,” it’s an apt listen.
 A few years ago she gave an interview in which she admitted that she blew all her record-deal money on a bunch of fancy wah pedals, trying and failing to mimic Peter Frampton’s sound.
 Then, not long after that, she got busted for drugs, with her mugshot splashed in The Daily Mail.
 All of which makes her, like Poe, qualified to talk about embarrassment.

 Here’s that 100 rejections piece, too.

-Wishing you a happy new year and a lot of humiliation (unless that sounds wrong?),
+Wishing you a lot of humiliation (unless that sounds wrong?),